 "Technology offers the answer to maintaining and growing a collaborative culture even in dispersed work environments."

 You will simply need the right communications technology to help each and every employee, regardless of their physical location or individual HR agreement, to connect with each other and back to the office from any location.
 This way, remote employees can get work done efficiently away from the office hustle-bustle and in cooperation with the right team members as when they need to.
 VPNs, video, instant messaging and content sharing come to mind.
 In fact, a whole raft of applications that can the bridge the gap between employees who work out of different locations but need access to the same corporate systems and resources.
 How much more would you get done if you had all of these available from one interface on desktop or mobile?
 Just imagine!

 Striking a good balance between sufficient privacy and enough teamwork keeps people productive, creative and engaged.
-How to incorporate new digital technologies into your office to allow for both, you will find out at our Unified Communications Briefing with Microsoft and Polycom in March.

 - Flexible Working